10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 ↓ Join the community ↓

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
+The Banff Blog Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.

 About Natasha

-Natasha lives in Canmore, Alberta.
+Natasha calls Canmore, Alberta home.
 After traveling across seven continents and 90 countries with Cameron, she settled down in the stunning Canadian Rockies.
 She loves to help others travel and make their planning easier.
 She is a winter enthusiast and loves to snowboard, ice skate, and snowshoe and enjoy all the fantastic summer opportunities in Banff like hiking, scrambling, and biking.
 You can find her in the mountains or enjoying a coffee by the river.
 Learn more on the about us page!

 If you have found the content on this site helpful to your trip planning please consider supporting The Banff Blog.
-Whether it be buying a coffee or (even better) purchasing a unique print for your home from The Banff Print Shop all purchases help with the upkeep of this site that is updated daily.
+You can say thanks directly by buying us a coffee.
 All support is much appreciated!

 Leave a Comment